jesseallison/diamonds_ELO/README.md

 ## TODO

 **Now**
-- [ ] Run on web server at http://emdm.io/diamonds (linked to http://atlab.cct.lsu.edu:8081)
-- [ ] Create interface for poet to be able to choose different pairings
 - [ ] Create new portal for audience to find performance currently running
 - [ ] Update the /data/seeds/xxxx/seed.html files to whatever they need to be to load in the browser properly.
   - The main index page allows users to set a sessionName this is stored on the server as well as in localStorage.
 On any subsequent page on this domain you can get this sessionName via:  localStorage.getItem('sessionName')
+- [ ] send jesse pages as they're done

 **Soon**
-- [x] Reformat parsing of corpus into ≈500 line segments
 - [ ] Add random selection of corpus segments if not enough return.
 - [ ] Fix up corpii corpus files.  lilghettoqueer-corpus is functional, but the others cause failure.  probs bad syntax
+- [ ] why does loadtext-ish take so long

 **Later**
 - [ ] Allow poet to load in their own poem and corpus
+- [ ] Create interface for poet to be able to choose different pairings

 **Maybe**
 - [ ] Replace markov with machine learning

+**Done**
+- [x] Reformat parsing of corpus into ≈500 line segments
+- [x] Run on web server at http://dystopia.emdm.io (linked to http://atlab.cct.lsu.edu:8001)

 ## To Start Using Docker Compose